 An hour later, and with newly-polished nails, we moved on to enjoy a meal at Cafe Campagne – which had just opened for in-person dining the week prior.
 Their crab quiche is as delicious as it is legendary, and lent itself nicely to a Saturday brunch on my bestie’s plate.
 I opted for their luscious oeufs en meurette – perfectly-poached eggs on crisp toast points in a sea of velvety red wine sauce.
 What brings this dish to next-level status is the foie gras and demiglace (and, of course, the piping-hot frites with aioli for dipping).
 I’ve never found a brunch dish I’ve enjoyed more, nor a place to enjoy it more than Cafe Campagne.
 This, coupled with chef Daisley’s legendary cassoulet will forever make me a fan.

-After an afternoon of shopping the Market (see my previous post on How to Do the Market Like A Local), we took a breather back in the hotel’s comfy lobby, then began our trek to meet friends at a favorite Capitol Hill haunt.
+After an afternoon of shopping the Market, we took a breather back in the hotel’s comfy lobby, then began our trek to meet friends at a favorite Capitol Hill haunt.
 Midway up the hill on Pike, we made a welcome stop at Rumba – Seattle’s premier rum bar.
 With a list of rum-forward drinks, all made with fresh ingredients, I decided on their Turnbuckle – a tart-yet-sweet drink with Cynar, passionfruit and orgeat.
 Their guacamole (Rumba-style with mango, avocado, and served with crispy plantains) was just the thing for our brief respite.
 Arguably, Rumba is Seattle’s tastiest people-watching spot (with a heavy dose of Vitamin C, to boot)!

 With a bit of a trek still ahead, we were back on Pike Street walking up to Herb & Bitter on Broadway.
 Greeted immediately at the door, and with our table (and friends) waiting, I was reminded why this place brings me back again and again.
 Their aesthetic is dark and moody, but their service is anything but that.
 Their waiters are friendly and really know their stuff.
 While the menu mentions “small bites”, I believe the grazing menu we chose went far beyond that.
 With everything from roasted asparagus with ramps and goat cheese to pickled beet salad, an “all green everything” salad with sheep’s cheese and arugula, their menu is as diverse as the neighborhood where they’re perched.
 The half a smoked chicken, and delicious fritters may have been overkill, but that didn’t make them any less delicious.
 We cruised their cocktail menu with influence and suggestions from their knowledgeable bar team starting with drinks bubbly and light, and working our way to those dark and bourbon-y.
 Their menus change frequently, so every trip in is new and interesting.